ApiLogicServer/Docs/docs/Data-Model-Examples.md

     * With no customizations, the default nw example illustrates the level of automation you should expect for your own projects

 * nw- - same as nw
-* nw+ - same as nw, but no customizations
+* nw+ - same as nw, but with customizations

     * This includes many examples of customization, so it's an excellent idea to create and explore it